vaginessa/dl2cloud/README.md

 # dl2cloud repo

 This is the repo for an unfinished web service that can be used to download files to dropbox and other cloud services.

+Copyright 2015-2016 Daniil Gentili

 Currently this project is abandoned, but I might return to it in future.